Noble County Technology Fund

 Housholder said, “We and other members of our family agreed community foundations help our communities in untold ways.
 I am a long-time (30+ years) employee of KPC Media Group, a family-owned company.
 As an editorial writer/reporter/community volunteer, I have seen over and over again the good the foundation does.”
 Housholder appreciates Noble County for the people, organizations, and foundations.

 Goins was born and raised in Celina, Ohio.
 She and her husband were drawn to the Kendallville community in 1983, because it was “comparable in demographics to communities we had lived in previously.”
-She is the former director of the Kendallville Public Library and the owner of her own business called Loving Stitches—a machine quilting service.
-She is now a nationally certified quilt judge.
+She is the former director of the Kendallville Public Library, former business owner of Loving Stitches, and is now a nationally certified quilt judge.
 She and her husband have one son who lives in Jasper, Indiana with his wife and infant daughter.

 Goins said, “I’ve seen many wonderful changes to the community over the years which can be attributed to the action of its citizens.
 One of the best has been the establishment of the Noble County Community Foundation, Inc. which provides funding for so many excellent programs that benefit everyone in the community whether directly or indirectly.”